 Overview

-Both Cross Entropy and KL-divergence describe the relationship between two distributions.
+Both cross entropy and KL-divergence describe the relationship between two different probability measures/functions over the same event space.

 Since the notion of entropy is the basis of all other concepts in this section and the entropy is more well-defined on discrete random variable, they are more meaningful to be applied in discrete case, though they are usually trivially extended to continuous case.